 The project has four phases starting mid-2015 and concluding in 2018 with the adoption of updated policies in the 2018 RTP.

-- Phase 2: Visualizing Livable Streets – Jan. to Feb.
-2017 Working with partners and the public, the draft update, and new design guidelines and policies will be completed in this phase of the project.
+- Phase 2: Visualizing Livable Streets – April to December 2017 Working with partners and the public, the major elements of the design guide will be decided on and policies will be drafted in this phase of the project.

 - Phase 3: Telling the Story – January to October 2018 Guided by partners and the public, the design guidelines, resources and related policy updates in the 2018 Regional Transportation Plan will be finalized in this phase of the project.

 - Phase 4: Putting it Into Practice – 2018 and beyond Working with partners and the public, the final design guidelines will be published and updated policies adopted in the 2018 Regional Transportation Plan.
 Ongoing activities will support implementation of the design guidelines and policies into the future.